...Take it from a 1.000 hitter!

 A hit, but a bigger blow was to follow

 Much to my surprise I was called on to pinch hit in a game several nights later and I managed to bang out a single.
 Boy, that one really felt good.
 A much needed boost to my confidence, albeit temporary.
+FAILURE is an abstract noun that in general refers to the state, or condition, of not meeting a desirable or intended objective.
+It is the opposite of success.

 Still feeling very full of myself, I could not wait to get to the ball park the next night.
 Several steps inside the club house door I was stopped dead in my tracks.
 Someone was sitting at my locker, putting on my uniform.
 "Better talk to the manager" offered the crew cut stranger, but I didn't have to.
 The sickening, insensitive message was clear.
 I was being replaced.
 Lost and deflated, I left the ball park.
 Couldn't face staying to watch the game.